Hecke operators and analytic Langlands correspondence for curves over local fields: General case

 \begin{corollary} There is an isomorphism

 of $D_G \otimes \D_{X,-\langle \la,\rho \rangle}$-modules. \end{corollary}

-Conjecture \ref{eqHG} (and hence Conjecture \ref{eigHG}) can be derived from Corollary \ref{psiZla} by adapting the results of Section \ref{inttr} to the present situation (similarly to what we did in the proof of Theorem \ref{mainthm} in Section \ref{derive} in the case of $PGL_n$).
-This requires additional care since the morphism $\ol{q}_2 \times \ol{q}_3$ is not smooth in general (in the sense of algebraic geometry).
+Conjecture \ref{eqHG} (and hence Conjecture \ref{eigHG} if the monodromy representation of the flat vector bundle $(V_\la,\nabla_{\chi,\la})$ is irreducible) can be derived from Corollary \ref{psiZla} by adapting the results of Section \ref{inttr} to the present situation (similarly to what we did in the proof of Theorem \ref{mainthm} in Section \ref{derive} in the case of $PGL_n$).
+For non-minuscule $\la$, this requires additional care since the morphism $\ol{q}_2 \times \ol{q}_3$ is not smooth in this case (in the sense of algebraic geometry).
 We leave the details to a follow-up paper.